evatrium/capsule/docs/routing.md

 # Routing

+### Setup
 Capsule provides a super simple and easy to use router that works for most page per route apps.
-By including routing into your app, it becomes available in collective (second argument in logic).
+By including routing into your app, a 'routing' namespace will be injected and made available in Capsule.
 Make sure to import routing before any other capsules that depend on it, to be safe, your entry file (index.js);

+ **Note:** *Uses HTML5 pushstate.
+Hash routing is not supported*

 ```js
 //index.js